 CountryAfghanistanAlbaniaAlgeriaAndorraAngolaAntigua & BarbudaArgentinaArmeniaAustraliaAustriaAzerbaijanBahamasBahrainBangladeshBarbadosBelarusBelgiumBelizeBeninBhutanBoliviaBosnia & HerzegovinaBotswanaBrazilBruneiBulgariaBurkina FasoBurundiCambodiaCameroonCanadaCape VerdeCentral African RepublicChadChileChinaColombiaComorosCongoCongo Democratic RepublicCosta RicaCote d'IvoireCroatiaCubaCyprusCzech RepublicDenmarkDjiboutiDominicaDominican RepublicEcuadorEast TimorEgyptEl SalvadorEquatorial GuineaEritreaEstoniaEthiopiaFijiFinlandFranceGabonGambiaGeorgiaGermanyGhanaGreeceGrenadaGuatemalaGuineaGuinea-BissauGuyanaHaitiHondurasHungaryIcelandIndiaIndonesiaIranIraqIrelandIsraelItalyJamaicaJapanJordanKazakhstanKenyaKiribatiKorea NorthKorea SouthKosovoKuwaitKyrgyzstanLaosLatviaLebanonLesothoLiberiaLibyaLiechtensteinLithuaniaLuxembourgMacedoniaMadagascarMalawiMalaysiaMaldivesMaliMaltaMarshall IslandsMauritaniaMauritiusMexicoMicronesiaMoldovaMonacoMongoliaMontenegroMoroccoMozambiqueMyanmar (Burma)NamibiaNauruNepalThe NetherlandsNew ZealandNicaraguaNigerNigeriaNorwayOmanPakistanPalauPalestinian State*PanamaPapua New GuineaParaguayPeruThe PhilippinesPolandPortugalQatarRomaniaRussiaRwandaSt.
 Kitts & NevisSt.
 LuciaSt.
 Vincent & The GrenadinesSamoaSan MarinoSao Tome & PrincipeSaudi ArabiaSenegalSerbiaSeychellesSierra LeoneSingaporeSlovakiaSloveniaSolomon IslandsSomaliaSouth AfricaSouth SudanSpainSri LankaSudanSurinameSwazilandSwedenSwitzerlandSyriaTaiwanTajikistanTanzaniaThailandTogoTongaTrinidad & TobagoTunisiaTurkeyTurkmenistanTuvaluUgandaUkraineUnited Arab EmiratesUnited KingdomUnited States of AmericaUruguayUzbekistanVanuatuVatican City (Holy See)VenezuelaVietnamYemenZambiaZimbabwe

-In the supply chain, the cold chain is a small part, usually cold chains are used for frozen foods, medical supplies, and fragile items such as, meat, medicines, ice cream, fish etc. It refers to a systematic logistics program, in which the temperature sensitive products are always delivered and kept in the cold (low temperature) environment in the whole process, for example: storage, production, transportation, distribution, and marketing to ensure quality & safety foods, quick delivery and reduce wear and tear of logistics.
+It refers to a systematic logistics programme in which temperature sensitive product lines are always supplied and kept in a cold (low temperature) environment throughout the entire process, such as storage, production, transportation, allocation, and marketing, to ensure quality and safety foods, quick delivery, and reduce logistics wear and tear.

-Agriculture Industry in India has been the backbone to the financial efficiency and economic activity throughout the GDP requirements.
-It has been part of the country’s economic development at various levels of assigned policy implementations.
+Throughout the GDP needs, the agriculture industry in India has been the backbone of financial efficiency and economic activity.
+It has contributed to the country’s economic progress at various levels of policy execution.

-The objective of the Scheme of Cold Chain in India is Value Addition and Preservation Infrastructure which is to provide integrated cold chain and preservation infrastructure facilities, without any break, from the farm gate to the consumer.
+The goal of the Cold Chain Scheme in India is Value Addition and Preservation Infrastructure, which is to offer integrated cold chain and preservation infrastructure amenities from the farm gate to the customer without a pause.

-It covers creation of infrastructure facilities along the entire supply chain viz. pre-cooling, weighing, sorting, grading, waxing facilities at farm level, multi product/multi temperature cold storage, CA storage, packing facility, IQF, blast freezing in the distribution hub and reefer vans, mobile cooling units for facilitating distribution of horticulture, organic produce, marine, dairy, meat, and poultry etc. The scheme allows flexibility in project planning with special emphasis on creation of cold chain infrastructure at farm level.
+It includes the development of infrastructure facilities along the entire supply chain, such as pre-cooling, weighing, sorting, grading, and waxing facilities at the farm level, multi-product/multi-temperature cold storage, CA storage, packing facilities, IQF, blast freezing in distribution hubs and reefer vans, and mobile cooling units for facilitating distribution of horticulture, organic produce, marine, dairy, meat, and poultry, and so on.

 The India Cold chain Logistics Market can be segmented into following categories for further analysis.